DP-colorings of uniform hypergraphs and splittings of Boolean hypercube into faces: 2-DP-colorings

-A hypergraph $G$ is called proper 2-colorable if there exists 2-coloring $f$ avoiding $\Phi_0$, where $\Phi_0$ consists of constant maps.
-A hypergraph $G$ is called {2-DP-colorable} if for every collection $\Phi$ there exists a 2-coloring $f$ avoiding $\Phi$.
+A hypergraph $G$ is called a proper 2-colorable if there exists a $2$-coloring $f$ avoiding $\Phi_0$, where $\Phi_0$ consists of constant maps.
+A hypergraph $G$ is called {2-DP-colorable} if for every $\Phi$ there exists a 2-coloring $f$ avoiding $\Phi$.